phpMussel/phpMussel/_docs/readme.vi.md

 `SIZE:HASH:NAME`

-Where HASH is the MD5 hash of a section of a PE file, SIZE is the total size of that section and NAME is the name to cite for that signature.
+Where HASH is the băm MD5 of a section of a PE file, SIZE is the total size of that section and NAME is the name to cite for that signature.

 ####*CHỮ KÝ KÉO DÀI PE*
 All PE extended signatures follow the format:

 `$VAR:HASH:SIZE:NAME`

-Where $VAR is the name of the PE variable to match against, HASH is the MD5 hash of that variable, SIZE is the total size of that variable and NAME is the name to cite for that signature.
+Where $VAR is the name of the PE variable to match against, HASH is the băm MD5 of that variable, SIZE is the total size of that variable and NAME is the name to cite for that signature.

 ####*CHỮ KÝ DANH SÁCH TRẮNG*
 All Whitelist signatures follow the format:

 `HASH:FILESIZE:TYPE`

-Where HASH is the MD5 hash of an entire file, FILESIZE is the total size of that file and TYPE is the type of signatures the whitelisted file is to be immune against.
+Where HASH is the băm MD5 of an entire file, FILESIZE is the total size of that file and TYPE is the type of signatures the whitelisted file is to be immune against.

 ####*CHỮ KÝ KÉO DÀI PHỨC TẠP*
 Complex Extended signatures are rather different to the other types of signatures possible with phpMussel, in that what they are matching against is specified by the signatures themselves and they can match against multiple criteria.
 The match criterias are delimited by ";" and the match type and match data of each match criteria is delimited by ":" as so that format for these signatures tends to look a bit like: